 As you can see here, pulseaudio has already daemonized itself, becoming a child of process 1 (init).
 In this state, it can't respond to a desktop logout.
 It needs to remain a child of the process that started it, probably mate-session, so that it can receive the logout signal correctly.

-Updated by Tim Mooney over 1 year ago
+Updated by Tim Mooney almost 2 years ago

 I just checked latest hipster and the same issue is still present.